jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Important.rst

 This is fixed now for **Modeling, Unified Fit, and Size distribution** by adding additional Q points (up to 100 new points) to extend the data to 10\* slit length and after the model is calculated and slit smeared, the data are truncated back to original user range.
 This is done automatically, behind user back – but note, that it can cost cpu and therefore increase time per calculation of the model.
 Therefore, it may be worthwhile to simply select high enough Qmax for fitting anyway.

+.. _important.Qresolution:

+.. index:: Q resolution Irena

 Per point smeared data by Q resolution
 ---------------------------------------

-.. _importnant.Qresolution:

-.. index:: Q resolution (Irena)

-New in version 2.58 and only for Modeling II at this time, check the manual.
-This is a beast of issues but can be important!
+New in version 2.58 and only for :ref:`Modeling <model.modeling>` at this time, check the manual.
+This is a :ref:`beast of issues <modeling_qresolution>` but can be important!

 Kill all Irena panels and graphs
 --------------------------------

-.. _importnant.KillPanels:
+.. _important.KillPanels:

 .. index:: Close all panels (Irena)